ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/run-a-node/index.md

 Execution and consensus clients communicate via an authenticated endpoint specified in [Engine API](https://github.com/ethereum/execution-apis/tree/main/src/engine).
 In order to connect to a consensus client, the execution client must generate a [`jwtsecret`](https://jwt.io/) at a known path.
 For security and stability reasons, clients should run on the same machine, and both clients must know this path as it is used to authenticate a local RPC connection between them.
 The execution client must also define a listening port for authenticated APIs.

-This token is generated automatically by the client software, you might need to do it yourself.
+This token is generated automatically by the client software, but in some cases, you might need to do it yourself.
 You can generate it using [OpenSSL](https://www.openssl.org/):

 ```
 openssl rand -hex 32 > jwtsecret